sunnygirlzyq/Donglab.github.io/content/publication/[25]-MEMS-Multi-stimulus perception/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Hongzhang Wang
+  - Hongzhang Wang *
   - Bo Yuan
   - Xiyu Zhu
   - Xiaohui Shan
   - Sen Chen
   - Wenbo Ding
   - Yingjie Cao
-  - admin
+  - Kaichen Dong
-  - Xudong Zhang6
+  - Xudong Zhang *
-  - Rui Guo
+  - Rui Guo *

 # Author notes (optional)